kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(f\) A copy of the depository agreement under paragraph (d) of this section shall be filed with the Department, and it shall not be effective until approved by the Department.

 \(g\) A copy of the security agreement under paragraph (c) or paragraph (e) of this section shall be filed with the Department.
 It shall insure the financial responsibility of the direct air carrier for supplying the transportation and all other accommodations, services, and facilities in accordance with the contracts between the charter operator and the charter participants.
-Such security agreement shall meet all the other requirements of §380.34 (c) and (d).
+Such security agreement shall meet all the other requirements of [[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|§380.34]] (c) and (d).

 ### §380.35   Disbursements from depository account.